LDSSA/ds-prep-course-2021/README.md

 ### **1.3 Setup your Workspace Repository**

-The workspace directory/repository is where you will place everything you are working on, where you will make changes to files, write code, etc.
+The workspace directory/repository is where you will place everything you are working on, solve exercises, make changes to files, etc.

 <br>